TSXV:ROAR

 Has tin been confirmed at the Volney Project?

 Yes.
-Phase 1 drilling returned 0.1% Sn over 28.3 m, including 0.3% Sn over 3.0 m, at the Giant Volney target (VOL25-006).
-Tin also occurs in VOL25-007 at 0.1% Sn over 6.2 m.
+The completed Phase 1 drill program returned tin mineralization across multiple drillholes.
+Highlight intercepts include 0.1% Sn over 28.3 m, including 0.3% Sn over 3.0 m (VOL24-006), with a grade peak of 1.0% Sn over 0.5 m (VOL25-012).
 The project has a documented tin production history: the Rough and Ready Mine produced 105,039 lbs of tin between 1903 and 1927, with concentrate grades up to 62.5% Sn.
+[4] [12]

 What is tin used for?